jarofghosts/clapchop/README.md

 ### sampling

+#### chop algorithm

+how to chop the sample (e.g. by 1/4 notes, 120 bpm)

+#### starting notes

+sets the starting midi note for the pads

-- "hold beyond chop point"
+#### hold beyond chop point

-  - continuing to hold the trigger button will continue playing sample past the chop enenddpoint.
+continuing to hold the trigger button will continue playing sample past the chop enenddpoint.

+### ui

+#### ui scale

+sets the size of the text and buttons etc.

-- "stop chop on release"
+#### stop chop on release

-  - depressing the trigger button will stop sample playback before the chop endpoint.
+depressing the trigger button will stop sample playback before the chop endpoint.

-these options are both enabled by default, which makes sample playback naturally follow button presses.

 ## why?